Disaster Recovery Center in Harris County Temporarily Closed - The Katy News

 Center location:

-Centers operate from 8 a.m. to 6 p.m.
-Any center can help survivors with questions about both Hurricane Beryl and the April 26-June 5 storms and flooding.
-For other Disaster Recovery Center locations, go online to fema.gov/drc.
+Disaster Recovery Centers operate from 8 a.m. to 6 p.m.
+Monday – Saturday, closed Sunday.
+Any DRC can help with both Hurricane Beryl and the April 26 – June 5 storms and flooding.
+To find a center location near you, go online to fema.gov/drc.

 All centers are accessible to people with disabilities or access and functional needs and are equipped with assistive technology.
 To view an accessible video about how to apply visit: Three Ways to Register for FEMA Disaster Assistance – YouTube.